soaresilva/pacman/README.md

 # Coding Bootcamp Praha Hackathon #2: Creating a Pacman-like game

-A little Pacman-like web application built during a half-day hackathon with vanilla JS.
+A little Pacman-like web application built with vanilla JS during a six-hours long hackathon.

 ø Tools used in this project:

 — JavaScript;

 — HTML5;

 — SASS/SCSS for styling;

 — Git for version control;

 — Yarn as a package manager.

 ø Instructions: